Do you love playing video games? Do you enjoy making money?

 Here are several ways you can earn and game at the same time.

-We have pulled together the top 15 ways to work toward making money playing your favorite video games!
+We have pulled together the top 15 ways to make money by playing your favorite video games!

 Mistplay is an excellent app available on Android that is a great way to monetize playing video games on your phone.

-The app's main focus is on providing users an environment to participate in games in exchange for prizes.
-Users can join in in-app games to receive gift cards to various retailers such as Amazon, Google Play, and even virtual Visa gift cards through the earning of points.
+The app provides users with an environment to participate in games in exchange for prizes.
+Users can join in in-app games to receive gift cards from retailers such as Amazon, Google Play, and even virtual Visa gift cards by earning points.

 There are several other options for apps to monetize gameplay, but Mistplay is definitely at the top of our list!

-Play free online games to collect Soul Gems and exchange them for rewards!
+Through Gamehag, you can play free online games to collect Soul Gems and exchange them for rewards.
 Earn free Robux, Steam Wallet, Prepaid Mastercard, and more!

 3. Video Game Coaching

-One of the coolest ways to make money playing video games is by offering to coach your favorite competitive game (such as League of Legends).
+Coaching is an up-and-coming new way to make money in gaming.
+You can offer to coach your favorite competitive match (such as League of Legends).

-Video game coaches make anywhere from $20 to $200 per hour, depending on how good they are and how in-demand their services are.
+Video game coaches can earn between $20 to $200 per hour, depending on their skill level and how many players want their services.
 For example, Metaphor (a League of Legends coach mentioned in the YouTube section) offers coaching services for $50 to $80 per hour.

 Getting started as a coach typically means gaining an audience through a platform like YouTube and offering your services to your audience.